amanpreet692/SentenceRepresentations/README.md

  - There are different sized samples of the training set :
 `imdb_sentiment_train_5k.jsonl`,  `imdb_sentiment_train_10k.jsonl` etc.

-- **Bigram Order:**: It's a binary classification of wheter bigram is in correct order or reversed.
+- **Bigram Order:**: It's a binary classification of whether bigram is in correct order or reversed.
 For example, `New York` would be 1 and `York New` would be 0.
 It's in the same format as the imdb sentiment dataset.
  - The train, dev, test files are `bigram_order_train.jsonl`, `bigram_order_dev.jsonl` and `bigram_order_test.jsonl`.